vimmoos/nlp/README.md

 ## Getting Started
+**NOTE** If you want to use wandb as a logger make sure you are logged in in your machine.
+It will log everything in the project `test_nlp`

 **1. Prepare Dataset**
    * **Use `gen_data`:** For supported datasets, use the following command to download and preprocess data: